In The Grove

 Left: When Rhododendron 'BenMoseley'

-(pink) was in full bloom, the 'Goldsworth Yellow' was finishing flowering, and I wanted them look nice together!
+(pink) was in full bloom, the 'Goldsworth Yellow' was finishing flowering, pity, I wanted them look nice together!

 Right - Rhododendron' 'Grace Seabrook', planted probably in 2000 or 2001, first flowers in April 2002.
 This wonderful Rhododendron flowered always very early, most of Rhododendrons flower in Gotheburg in June.